cookiecutter-serious/pylib/README.md

 A serious python project should start and keep a 100% coverage, at least for unit tests.
 Compilation can prevent syntax or other low level issues, while Python don't have it.
 So without 100% test coverage, you may be suffered.
-Besides, with various linters, the maintainity will be good enough.
+Besides, with various linters, the maintainability will be good enough.

 Of course, there will be some costs in your development efficiency.
-But you can trade it with maintainity freely:
+But you can trade it with maintainability freely:
 Deliver functions without tests, than make up afterwards, with a good project structure.

 After some time, you can fly again.